Ahmeds-Data/Pebelonix/README.md

 _Ahmed Salim - realahmedsalim@gmail.com_

-_I will be writing a blog on this project soon or later, but feel free to reach out if you have any questions or suggestions!_
+_I will be writing a blog or paper on this project once it is completed.
+However, please feel free to reach out if you have any questions, suggestions, or you would love to contribute!_